At the end of reading this article, you’ll be ready to start a plastic surgery marketing plan.

 With Facebook, the audience is going to be in general a more captive audience than say the internet as a whole.
 So the prices come down considerably.
 Because these people aren’t ready to go, so you can broadcast your message to about two million people or so if you narrow down your demographic to say women between the ages of 25 and 45, for a much more affordable CPC.

 That’s a term that I want to expand on a little bit.
 A buyer persona is the type of person who is likely to want your product.
-The better defined you have your buyer personas, the clear your message can be when creating marketing material and a strategy.
+The better defined you have your buyer personas, the clear your message can be when creating marketing material and a strategy for your prospective patients.

 Create different fictional “people” that mirror the demographics